GeetRakala/SDRG/DOCUMENTATION.md

 The "Smart" algorithm requires careful bookkeeping to maintain a consistent graph state after local updates.
 The following utility functions handle this.

 ### 1. `updateAllEdgeDistancesFromNode`
-**Problem**: When a node's moment $h_i$ changes (or is decimated), the effective distances to *all* its neighbors change.
+When a node's moment $h_i$ changes (or is decimated), the effective distances to all its neighbors must be updated:
-**Solution**: This function iterates over all incident edges and updates their weights:
 ```math
 d_{new} = d_{old} - \frac{r_i}{2}
 ```
-It also recursively checks for negative edge creation (instabilities) and triggers `processNegativeEdge` if found.
+Negative results trigger `processNegativeEdge` to handle instabilities.

 **Pseudocode**:
 ```python